-The Arcola Theatre's opera festival Grimeborn is eight years old this year and returns with what looks like as nicely varied an offering as ever.
-Giving tup and coming opera directors, writers and performers a rare chance to strut their stuff, Grimeborn features ten productions over the month of August.
-The line up includes a mix of new operas and reworkings of established ones, including 'Madame X' by Tim Benjamin about painter Masetto and his muse Zerlina who are being done over by their agent; 'Shadows of Time' which features shadow puppets and a trio of cello, flute and piano in a story of a planet and Monteverdi's immorality tale 'The Coronation of Poppea' directed by Christopher Glynn.
+The Arcola Theatre's opera festival Grimeborn is nine years old this year and returns with what looks like as nicely varied an offering as ever.
+Giving up and coming opera directors, writers and performers a rare chance to strut their stuff, Grimeborn features twelve productions over the month of August.
+The line up includes a mix of new operas and reworkings of established ones, including psychological melodrama 'The Invited' by Richard Knight and Norman Welch and work-in-progress piece 'The Queen and I' about the relationship between Queen Victoria and her Muslim servant.
+On the known operas front catch Opera 24's production of Puccini's masterpiece 'La Boheme' and Daisy Evans's production of Verdi's 'Falstaff' - both updated to 21st century London.
 The operas are performed on a small scale and take place in the Arcola's studios.
 For an alternative to the ROH's grandeur, Grimborn is where it's at.
 Dates and times vary.
 See website for more information.